emqx/emqx-docs/en_US/access-control/authz/authz.md

 If you want to view the overall running metrics of authorization, see [Metrics - Authentication & Authorization](../../observability/metrics-and-stats.md#Authentication & Authorization)

-## Integrate with data storage objects
+## Integrate with Data Storage Objects

 The EMQX authorization mechanism supports integration with various data storage objects, including built-in databases, files, MySQL, PostgreSQL, MongoDB, and Redis.
 You can manage permission data through REST API or EMQX Dashboard. <!-- Using a CSV or JSON file to import the data in a batch is currently not supported.-->.